TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 ### Product

 A _Product_ represents one run of a set of test suites with given parameters.
-The name of the products consists of a couple parts
+The name of each product consists of the following parts:
-It consists of:

 - The name of the tested OS distribution - to run tests on every maintained distribution